 To follow this process, you first need to have the ZIP file you received with your order OR your Exchange Certificate, which may be yourDomain_com.crt (or .cer).

 These files need to be present on your Exchange Server in order to follow these instructions.

 You should have received your certificate from us, a file typically named your_domain_com.crt as well as the CA bundle file containing the intermediate certificates, typically named either dv_chain.txt, ov_chain.txt or ev_chain.txt, and downloadable from your SSL control panel

-Follow these instructions to copy the file(s) you received to the server:
+Now, you can follow these instructions to copy the file(s) you received to the server:

-Note: Often Microsoft® Exchange 2010 will show an error message stating that The source data is corrupted or not properly Base64 encoded when completing the Pending Request.
-This error is incorrect and can be ignored.
+Note: Often Microsoft® Exchange 2010 will show an error message stating that “The source data is corrupted or not properly Base64 encoded when completing the Pending Request.”

 If you use an ISA server in front of your Exchange server(s), you will need to export the certificate from Exchange onto the ISA server, and import.
 When doing so, you must be sure to include the entire certificate chain.